Tory rebel Braverman urges Sunak to change course after election - ExBulletin

 This came after his party dominated municipal elections across England – winning in Liverpool, South Yorkshire, West Yorkshire and Greater Manchester.

-With the announcement of results from the 107 municipal councils that held elections on May 2, Labor won 1,158 seats, an increase of more than 232.
+Results from 106 of the 107 local councils that held elections on May 2 in England showed Labor winning 1,140 seats, an increase of more than 200.

-The Conservatives are close behind with 515 seats, down by almost 400.
+The Conservatives are just behind with 513 seats, a drop of almost 400.

 |